Kwenta/governance/README.md

 - multiple elections can be ongoing, except for scheduled elections
     - meaning the other 3 elections can be ongoing at the same time
-    - multiple single elections can be ongoing at the same time
+    - multiple different single elections can be ongoing at the same time
         - multiple council member elections at the same time
         - multiple step down elections at the same time
     - BUT multiple scheduled elections can't happen at the same time